iced-rs/iced/README.md

 crate, and well...
 Iced is here!

-As an interesting note, Iced does not rely on reference counting and interior mutability at all!
+As an interesting note, Iced does not rely on reference counting and interior mutability.
 There is not a single `Rc`, `RefCell`, or similar used directly in the library.
-As a consequence, compiler guarantees stay intact and many kinds of filthy bugs and runtime errors are banished.
+As a consequence, compiler guarantees stay intact and many kinds of pesky bugs and runtime errors are banished.
 No spooky action at a distance!

 [this pull request]: https://github.com/hecrj/coffee/pull/35